 Fish with Omega-3s

-Fish like salmon and mackerel are full of omega-3 fatty acids, which are known to lower blood pressure and reduce inflammation.
+Fish like salmon (not farmed) and mackerel (not king) are full of omega-3 fatty acids, which are known to lower blood pressure and reduce inflammation.
 While fish high in omega-3s are beneficial, trout is particularly a smart option, as it contains vitamin D, which has shown to contribute to lower blood pressure.

 Opt for unsalted seeds and you’ve got a healthy food source full of potassium, magnesium, and other minerals proven to help you keep your blood pressure low.